This topic describes the relationship between database container objects and environments in the Delphix Engine object model.

 UnixHostEnvironment) or an Oracle cluster (

 OracleClusterEnvironment).
 Environments exist to contain repositories, and each environment may have any number of repositories associated with it.
-A repository is the entity that contains database instances.
+A repository is an entity that contains database instances.
 Repositories are typically installation directories (

 OracleInstall) within an environment.
 Within each repository of any number of